-Since we are not fans of those bed-in-a-bag bedroom ensembles because we hate those big poofy comforters, we prefer attractive quilts instead.
-Not only are they easier to launder, but also, we can layer one, two or even three depending on the weather.
+Instead, we prefer attractive quilts.
+They are way easier to clean.
+But also, we can layer one, two or even three depending on the temperature.
 In fact, we layer two on our bed in the summer and three in the winter.
 If it gets too warm or cold, we just add or peel off the layers one by one.

 Layer your clothing

-Oh, and if you’re into funny RV humor, this comfy sweatshirt will do just fine!
+Oh, and if you’re into funny RV humor, this comfy sweatshirt will fit in with the RV lifestyle!

-Face it, we all know that RVs aren’t insulated quite the same as sticks and bricks homes.
-The floors get cold because there’s not much insulation in the flooring and underbelly of your RV; especially travel trailers and fifth wheels.
-So, just slip on a pair of socks or your warm fuzzy bunny slippers.
+RVs aren’t insulated the same as sticks and bricks homes.
+The floors get cold because there’s not much insulation in the subfloor and underbelly of your RV; especially travel trailers and fifth wheels.
+So, just slip on a pair of thick socks or your warm fuzzy bunny slippers.

 Floor coverings and throw rugs

 Speaking of cold tootsies, if your coach has bare floors, consider getting some simple throw rugs to put near your bed, in the bathroom, in the kitchen, or even in front of your recliners.
 Your pups and kittens will also appreciate them too!
-Just make certain not to block or place them on your RV heating vents.
+Just make certain not to block or place them on your RV heating vents or near space heaters.

-There’s several different kinds of small portable space heaters out in the market today.
-You can choose from propane space heater, electric space heater, or oil space heater.
-If you opt to heat your RV with one, make certain you follow the manufacturers’ instructions as well as state codes.
-Make certain they won’t tip over or have open flames.
+If you opt to heat your RV with a portable heater, make certain you follow the manufacturers’ instructions as well as state fire codes.
+Ensure that they won’t tip over or have open flames.
 Also, never plug any space heater into an extension cord or electric ‘brick’.